 PALM TREES DOWN 3rd ST. won the Adrienne Shelly Award for excellence in directing and aired on BET's “Lens on Talent”.
 Awards for the best narrative sci-fi film MOONLESS and screenplay ORBITERS were also garnered.
 Her films have screened around the world and are represented by Flourishing Films.

-INDIGO IMPACT was founded in 2016 with a mission to bring left of center stories and creators to global audiences as an Impact Producer.
-She worked for such titles like DREAMSTATES starring Saul Williams, Haiti’s first Oscar selection AYITI MON AMOUR, and JINN by Oakland native Nijla Mumin.
-She brings affordable music, literature, art, and performance to the Bay Area as a Co-Curator of the MATATU FESTIVAL.
-Sitting on the board of WFilm and Code Tenderloin she advocates for equality and equity for underrepresented voices.
-SCREENWRITING ROOTED IN DECOLONIZATION AND ABSTRACT PRINCIPLES and THE PRINCIPLES of GOOD STORY are taught at classes across the country.
+INDIGO IMPACT was founded in 2016 with a mission to bring left of center stories and creators to global audiences.
+As an Impact Producer, M has worked for such titles like DREAMSTATES starring Saul Williams, Haiti’s first Oscar selection AYITI MON AMOUR, and JINN by Oakland native Nijla Mumin.
+She brings affordable music, literature, art, and performance to global artists sitting on the board of School of the Alternative and WQTNradio.
+Through her work with Code Tenderloin, she advocates for equality and equity for underrepresented voices.
+THE PRINCIPLES of GOOD STORY and 101 ESSENTIAL BLACK FILMS are ideas derived through building communities.

 Futurism and technology feed her love for science fiction, surrealism, and fantasy.
 EVENTUALLY, EVERYTHING IS FINE and KILL TIME view sci-fi through a lo-fi lens.
 A CERTAIN GRACE continues her conversation with San Francisco in making the invisible -- seen.
-Currently, she is working on her second long-form film ELEPHANT.
+Currently, completing ELEPHANT and working on her second feature film Khalifia.
 She can be found in San Francisco kicking around the fog.

 CalArts, San Francisco, Adrienne Shelly Directing Award, Dance, Comedy, Clowning, Hollywood Blast, Indigo Impact, BAWIFM, WFI, WFilm, Autonomous Filmmaking, San Francisco, Producer, MATATU